Klahanie/klahanie/_amenities/pools/swim-lessons.md

 ---

 <div class="alert alert-warning">

- Klahanie pools are open, and swim lessons are available.
+<strong>NOTE:</strong> Klahanie pools are open, and swim lessons are available.
 For the safety of our residents and staff, we follow CDC guidelines for the prevention of COVID-19.

-<strong>Quick Links</strong>

 </div>

 <div class="card float-right ml-4 mb-4">